sjmcculloch/smblogv2/content/posts/2020-06-02-dragonlance-reading-order/index.md

   - dragonlance
 ---

 There are over 160 novels based on the Dragonlance world.
-I've collated various guides and made my own adjustments to present a recommended reading order.
+I've collated various guides and made my own adjustments to present a recommended reading order for the classic era of Dragonlance.
 The focus is the **Heroes of the Lance** as they are the gateway into the world of Krynn, a [reading order by character](/dragonlance-reading-order-by-character) has also been created.

-## Start Here - War of the Lance
+## Start Here - Chronicles

-> I've included the **Lost Chronicles** which were written **much later** but fill in story gaps between the original novels.

 <div style={{ display: 'flex', alignItems: 'stretch', justifyContent: 'flexStart', borderBottom: '1px solid #ececec' }}>